An episode of Law and Order got me thinking. “Under what circumstances might I commit murder — or kill someone — for any reason?”

 In short, we are rational.
-We are never so angry we can’t see the consequences of our behavior.
+We are never so angry we don’t consider the consequences of behavior.

-Garry said something perceptive, smart, reminding me of one of many reasons we’re together.
+Garry said something smart, reminding me of one of many reasons we’re together.
 He said “That’s why it’s good we have things like Facebook.
 People can go there to rant, rage, carry on.
 No knives, guns, bats.
 No corpses.
 Angry people vent.
 No one really gets hurt.
 Like the guys on the sports radio stations who call in screaming about the Red Sox.
 They’re just letting off steam.
 It’s just as well there are safe places for them to do it.”
-(Note: That explains Facebook.
-Nothing explains Twitter.)

 Maybe it’s because Garry has seen so much violence and the results of violence.
 It was part of his job.
-Not the part he liked, but something he had to accept to be a reporter.
+Not a part he liked, but something he had to deal with to be a reporter.
 I couldn’t have done it.